-Core Computer Science Courses - 2 courses
+Core Computer Science Courses - 3 courses

-6 credits
+9 credits

-CLASIC students are required to take courses from 3 of the 9 different CS areas\ to fulfill the "Breadth of knowledge in Computer Science" requirement.
-Breadth courses are distributed into 3 different CS "bins".
+CLASIC students choose from graduate "breadth" courses offered in the 3 different breadth bins.
+NLP CSCI/LING 5832 is a required Core CLASIC course from Bin 2; one course from Bin 3 is required; the third course can be from any of the bins.
 Visit the computer science department website for a full list of course options in each of the 3 breadth bins.
 (Updated every two years.)